Xiaomi backs Dyson’s Chinese challenger Dreame in $15 million round – TechCrunch

 Boosted with new capital, Dreame is ready to foray into the U.S. by the end of this year.
 It already derives 70-80% of its sales outside of China, with a concentration in Europe where it saw a spike in orders since the COVID-19 outbreak for its products were sold mainly online.

-For the current year, it aims to generate 3 billion yuan ($440 million) in sales, which doesn’t seem far off given it had shopped over 1 million vacuums by May since the category’s debut two years ago.
+For the current year, it aims to generate 3 billion yuan ($440 million) in sales, which doesn’t seem far off, given it had shipped more than 1 million vacuums by May since the category’s debut two years ago.